 Monoclonal antibody treatment

-Monocolonal antibodies can destroy some types of cancer cells while causing little harm to normal cells.
-In the UK, patients with High Risk Neuroblastoma treated in the (SIOPEN) European High Risk Clinical Trial receive immunotherapy with a monoclonal antibody called anti-GD2 after their high dose therapy.
+Monoclonal antibodies can destroy some types of cancer cells while causing little harm to normal cells.
+In the UK, patients with high-risk neuroblastoma treated in the (SIOPEN) European high-risk clinical trial receive immunotherapy with a monoclonal antibody called anti-GD2 after their high dose therapy.
 There is good evidence from a clinical trial (research study) carried out in America, which was first reported on in 2009, that this may be a promising therapy when given alongside standard treatment for neuroblastoma.
 The anti GD2 is either given on its own or with cytokines.
 It is not yet a standard treatment for patients with neuroblastoma as it has very unpleasant side effects, the benefits need to be fully proven and the best way to administer it needs to be established.
 It is therefore currently only available to patients in the UK who are being treated within a clinical trial.
 Your child’s specialist will be able to tell you much more about this treatment.